microsoft/vstest-docs/docs/report.md

 > Version Note: < 15.1
 > For 15.0 version, the test loggers are also discovered from *.testadapter.dll

+## Create a test logger
+Go through the following steps to create your own logger
+1) Add a nuget reference of package `Microsoft.TestPlatform.ObjectModel`.
+2) Implement ITestLoggerWithParameters (or ITestLogger, if your logger is not expecting any parameter).
+[Logger Example](https://github.com/Faizan2304/LoggerExtensions/blob/master/src/Xunit.Xml.TestLogger/XunitXmlTestLogger.cs#L19)
+3) Name your logger assemlby `*.testlogger.dll`.
+[Detailed]()

 ## Enable a test logger
 A test logger must be explicitly enabled using the command line.
 E.g.